 The ins and outs of apprenticeship administration can be something of a quagmire for those encountering it for the first time, so if you’ve got any questions about the topics we’ve covered above, be sure to let us know via LinkedIn or Twitter.

-And if you’re an employer looking for bespoke advice on anything related to apprenticeship training - don’t hesitate to get in touch with our team today:
+And if you’re looking for bespoke advice on upskilling your existing employees or taking on new apprentices, don’t hesitate to get in touch with our team of Levy experts or read our free Apprenticeship Levy guide: